WaelHoury/SlangerJs/README.md

 ## Tech

-Slanger is based and inspired by:
+Slanger is based on and inspired by:
 - [jQuery] - duh
 - [Bling]
 - [Promise js]